the hi-end doctor

 With just a fraction of the money they have spent (or rather, thrown away) and an accurate setup, they could have enjoyed a far superior listening experience.

 So, stop believing that you have achieved the perfect sound just because you have squandered a fortune.
-It could happen (by a fluke), but in my fifty years of experience, I cannot recall this happening even once!
+It could happen (by a fluke), but in my 53 years of experience, I cannot recall this happening even once!

 a professional is as good as his tools and skill